COVID-19: Changes to Household Waste Recycling Sites (HWRS)

 Our two household waste recycling sites are now open.
 However, please don’t visit unless it is absolutely necessary.

-Strict traffic measures are in force with people driving to the site only being allowed to queue on the smaller access roads leading to the tips, and not the major approach roads.
-Find more information on the reopening of our waste and recycling sites.
+Strict traffic measures are in force at Hove with people driving to the site only being allowed to queue on the smaller access road, and not Old Shoreham Road.
+Stewards are in place and if the tip road is full, will ask drivers to move and to return when the queue is shorter.

 Sites will be extremely busy particularly at weekends and the middle of the day and we will be limiting the number of people on site to ensure social distancing.